VaranRohila/job-screener/README.md

-# Job Matching Automation Script
+# AI-Powered Job Matching Automation Script

 This script automates the process of sourcing job postings from Google Jobs via SerpAPI, and then evaluates each job's suitability for a specific candidate profile using OpenAI's GPT model.
 It outputs a ranked list of job matches based on a weighted scoring system and saves the results in a formatted Excel file.